thriveweb/deking-new/content/pages/home.md

 bannerButton:
   label: enquire
   link: about/guarantees/
-promoTitle: 'COVID-19 update: 26 March 2020'
+promoTitle: We can simply make it happen.
 promoButton:
-  label: Make your home a haven
+  label: Our Process
-  link: promotions-specials-events
+  link: 'about/process   '
 teamTitle: DeKing Decks – Brisbane  – The Timber Deck Builder Specialists
 teamDescription: >-
   Since 2003 the friendly [team of